exquisapp/unitconverterapp/README.md

 $ npm test
 ```

-To test front end React.js with Cypress, first start the app with the commands:
+To test front-end React.js with Cypress, first start the app with the commands:

 ```sh
 $ cd unitconverterapp/frontend